DigitalDenCloud/serverless-web-application-backend/README.md

 Website: https://digitalden.cloud

-In the backend I create a visitor counter that is displayed on my webpage and updated every time there is a new visitor.
+In the backend I created a visitor counter that is displayed on my webpage and updated every time there is a new visitor.
 The optimal way to do this is with a serverless app using the following tech stack:

 **Tech-Stack**:
 - AWS SAM (IAC)